 Now when a voter tries to submit a vote on a poll, they will be asked to enter an email address:

-When the respondent clicks the Vote button after entering their email address, they will get a notification that an email has been sent to them.
+When the respondent clicks the Vote button after entering their email address, they will be notified that an email has been sent to them.

-The user will be then sent an email with a confirmation link.
+The user will then be sent an email with a confirmation link.
 When the respondent clicks the link, they confirm ownership of the email address, and the vote is registered.
-A browser window is opened, showing them current results of the poll:
+A browser window is opened, showing the current results of the poll:

-When they submit their vote to the poll, as above, they will get a notification that a confirmation link has been sent to their email.
+When they submit their vote to the poll, as above, they will be notified that a confirmation link has been sent to their email.
 Once the respondent clicks on the link, the vote will be registered.

 Confirmation email didn’t arrive?